Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Forecast pipeline

 Table~\ref{tab:parameters_and_priors} shows the fiducial values and priors for all parameters considered in this analysis.
-In the case of the cosmological parameters, we follow the fiducial values from the Flagship simulation \citep{Flagship} and the priors derived in the \gls{des} Y3 $3\times 2$\,pt analysis \citep{DES_Y3_3x2pt}.
-The values of the \gls{ia} parameters are also derived from the Flagship simulation and further justified in Sect.~\ref{sec:IA_values_FS}.
-The \gls{ia} priors are assumed to be broad, although in Sect.~\ref{sec:constraining_power_ia_priors} we show the negligible effect of narrowing the \gls{ia} priors in our analyses.
-For the halo model parameter, we assume the prior range of the combined BAHAMAS \citep{BAHAMAS} and COSMO-OWLS \citep{OWLS} case, extracted from the halo model HMCODE-2020 \citep{mead_2020_feedback}, while we choose a fiducial value widely used in \citet{mead_2020_feedback}.
-We derive the galaxy bias parameters by fitting the angular correlation function, $w(\theta)$, to the sample used in this analysis (Sect.~\ref{sec:Sample_definition}), and set broad priors to recover the fiducial.
-The priors of the remaining parameters are defined as Gaussian, $\mathcal{N}(\mu, \sigma)$, with $\mu$ representing the mean and $\sigma$ the standard deviation.
-The priors of the multiplicative shear bias are based on the expected uncertainties for \Euclid DR1.
-A similar scenario occurs for the priors on the source and lens \gls{photo-z} errors, which are defined as $\Delta z_{\rm s}^{i}=0.01(1+z_{\rm s})$, so that they are of the same order as the final stage-III \gls{photo-z} priors (e.g., \citealt{photo_z_priors_kids}), and which are also expected to be similar to those of \Euclid DR1.
-Finally, in the case of the magnification bias, the fiducial values are computed from the slope of the cumulative number counts at the magnitude cut of the lenses defined in Sect.~\ref{sec:Sample_definition}, while the priors are defined as broad to recover the fiducial.
+In the case of the cosmological parameters, we followed the fiducial values from the Flagship simulation \citep{Flagship} and the priors derived in the \gls{des} Y3 $3\times 2$\,pt analysis \citep{DES_Y3_3x2pt}.
+The values of the \gls{ia} parameters were also derived from the Flagship simulation and are further justified in Sect.~\ref{sec:IA_values_FS}.
+The \gls{ia} priors were assumed to be broad, although in Sect.~\ref{sec:constraining_power_ia_priors} we show the negligible effect of narrowing the \gls{ia} priors in our analyses.
+For the halo model parameter, we assumed the prior range of the combined \texttt{BAHAMAS} \citep{BAHAMAS} and \texttt{COSMO-OWLS} \citep{OWLS} case, extracted from the halo model \texttt{HMCODE-2020}, and chose a fiducial value widely used in that work \citep{mead_2020_feedback}.
+We derived the galaxy bias parameters by fitting the angular correlation function, $w(\theta)$, to the sample used in this analysis (Sect.~\ref{sec:Sample_definition}), and set broad priors to recover the fiducial.
+The priors of the remaining parameters were defined as Gaussian, $\mathcal{N}(\mu, \sigma)$, with $\mu$ representing the mean and $\sigma$ the standard deviation.
+The priors of the multiplicative shear bias were based on the expected uncertainties for \Euclid DR1.
+A similar scenario occurs for the priors on the source and lens \gls{photo-z} errors, which were defined as $\Delta z_{\rm s}^{i}=0.01(1+z_{\rm s})$, so that they are of the same order as the final stage-III \gls{photo-z} priors (e.g. \citealt{photo_z_priors_kids}), and which are also expected to be similar to those of \Euclid DR1.
+Finally, in the case of the magnification bias, the fiducial values were computed from the slope of the cumulative number counts at the magnitude cut of the lenses defined in Sect.~\ref{sec:Sample_definition}, while the priors were defined as broad to recover the fiducial.